 CNN structures are usually composed of three types of layers.
-The first, called the convolutional layer, has the function of extracting many features from images by convolution processes between regions of the input image and the layers' kernels.
+The first, called the convolutional layer, can extract many features from images by convolution processes between regions of the input image and the layers'kernels.
 Every internal kernel element is an adjustable parameter adapted during the training phase, and the activation function determines the final output of the kernel [16].
 The kernel slides by the whole image according to the parameters stride and padding.
 All the convolution process outputs are arranged in the feature map matrix [16], and the kernel for each convolutional layer generates the feature maps.
 The second layer, called sub pooling, uses the feature maps generated by previous convolutional layers.
-The regions of feature maps are sub-sampling, and the output of the layer is a reduced dimension feature maps.
+The regions of feature maps are sub-sampling, and the layer's output is a reduced dimension feature map.
 The operators of subsample can be the maxpooling, meanpooling, or minpooling.
 The maxpooling operator is the most used.
-Finally, the third layer, called fully connected (FC), consists of neuron units disposed of in interconnected multilayers.
+Finally, the third layer, called fully connected (FC), consists of neuron units disposed of in interconnected multi-layers.
 The input of the first FC layer consist of all flattens feature maps from the last convolutional layer.
 The last FC layer can be a probabilistic function or a classifier, such as Support Vector Machines (SVM) or Radial Basis Functions (RBF).